astrotars/coffee-cake/README.md

 ## Next Steps 💰

 As Coffee Cake is an experimental application to demo the functionality of Stream's React Components, additional features will be added to the app in the future.
 Coffee Cake is also open-source, so please feel free to contribute to the project with PR's.
-Here's are a couple of things that could be implemented by you in Coffee Cake:
+Here are a couple of things that could be implemented by you in Coffee Cake:

 -   Profile Page (with a list of posts that the user created)
 -   Edit Profile Page (ability to update profile information – e.g. username, name, bio, password, etc.)